 Anna’s video installation work includes collaborative piece Mother’s Not Herself Today (single-channel video, 2015, Underbelly Arts at Cockatoo Island, f-generation exhibition at George Paton Gallery, MIX New York Queer Experimental Film Festival), and MyMy RADIX for Nightcraft at MCA Art Bar 2014.
 As a live audiovisual artist Anna has performed in Australia, the UK and Europe, including the PirateTV CanDU tour of the former-Yugoslavia, with Coldcut and Headspace in 2001.
 Anna co-wrote, co-directed, and performed the hybrid AV/theatre show Electric Dreams commissioned for Nextwave 2004, supported by Arts Victoria, and performed solo and with Spoole at venues and events such as Brisbane Powerhouse, Federation Square Melbourne, Electrofringe and dLux’s Dataterra.
 In 2002 Anna undertook an Australia Council supported artist placement with Coldcut assisting with interactive video installation Gridio for the Sonic Process exhibition at the Centre Georges Pompidou in Paris.

-Anna also curates moving image programs that explore the radical edges, unexpected territories and community-based fringes of queer filmmaking for events such as the Bangalore Queer Film Festival in India (2010 and 2012), and the Camp Betty festival in Australia (2007 and 2011) and recently the Wildings sidebar of experimental moving images for the Melbourne Queer Film Festival (2017).
+Anna also curates moving image programs that explore the radical edges, unexpected territories and community-based fringes of queer filmmaking for events such as the Bangalore Queer Film Festival in India (2010 and 2012), and the Camp Betty festival in Australia (2007 and 2011) and recently the Wildings sidebar of experimental moving images for the Melbourne Queer Film Festival (2017 and 2019).

-Anna lectures in film production and co-ordinates a filmmaking subject at Melbourne University and has facilitated filmmaking workshops with Tilde Transgender and Gender Diverse Film Festival, the Australian Centre for the Moving Image and Youthworx Media.
+Anna lectures in film production and co-ordinates a filmmaking subject at Melbourne University and has facilitated filmmaking workshops with Tilde Transgender and Gender Diverse Film Festival, Australian Centre for the Moving Image and Youthworx Media.